Thirty years after Disney first showed us Atlantica – The Little Mermaid’s watery home – it’s making a live-action remake.

 Is there a trailer for The Little Mermaid remake?

 No, it’s unlikely we’ll see a trailer before filming has been completed.
+There are no teasers either.
+We can expect one once the team is back in business.

-What’s the plot of The Little Mermaid?
+What’s The Little Mermaid about?

 The original Hans Christian Andersen story is about a mermaid who gives up her fins to gain a human soul, and ultimately sacrifices her life for the man she loves, even though he spurned her for another woman.